holoviz/param/doc/getting_started.md

 ## Learning more

 The [User Guide](user_guide/index) goes through the major features of Param and how to use them.
-If you are interested in GUI programming, also see the [Param guide](https://panel.holoviz.org/user_guide/Param.html) in Panel, and the rest of the [Panel](https://panel.holoviz.org) docs.
+If you are interested in GUI programming, also see the [Param How-to guides](https://panel.holoviz.org/how_to/param/index.html) in Panel, and the rest of the [Panel](https://panel.holoviz.org) docs.
 Have fun making your life better with Param!